kdheepak/keystrokes.nvim/README.md

 This plugin provides a function that reads `~/.config/keystrokes.txt` and displays in a floating window.

-If you add the following autocmd, it'll call the `:Keystrokes` command at your vim's checktime interval.
+If you add the following autocmd, it'll call the `:KeystrokesStart` command at your vim's checktime interval.

 ```
-autocmd CursorHold <buffer> Keystrokes
+autocmd CursorHold <buffer> KeystrokesStart
 ```

 You'll need to patch vim/neovim for this to work.